MEC402/16kCodec/README.md

 * Item Multiple objects moving, one still and then moves
 * Item Multiple objects moving, one stops and then moves again.
 * Item Two objects moving and then overlap
 * Item Two objects overlapped moving and then separate

+## The paper
+Together with the development of this project, there is a paper which explains all the steps this project performs.
+This paper is located in [overleaf] {https://www.overleaf.com/11703920rystkrknnggx} , it has read and write permissions.

+The paper is still in the writing process and thus it is not fisnished.